-Middle Adolescents (14-17), Late Adolescents (18-21), Adults, Families, Parenting, Couples, Entrepreneurial Professionals, Corporate Professionals
+Middle Adolescents (14-17), Late Adolescents (18-21), Adults, Families, Parenting, Couples, Entrepreneurial Professionals, and Corporate Professionals.

-Life Transitions (school, family, relationships), Anxiety, Self-Esteem, Stressful Life Events, Depression, Parenting Support, Pre-Marital, Couples Counseling
+Life Transitions (school, family, relationships), Anxiety, Self-Esteem, Stressful Life Events, Depression, Parenting Support, Pre-Marital, and Couples Counseling.

-One of Gretchen’s passions is supporting clients through major life events such as transitioning in and out of school, navigating careers and fostering healthy relationships.
-She strives to create a space to help empower clients to move forward using various tools and strategies to create a clearer path.
-She was also raised by a successful entrepreneurial family and embraces the challenges and rewards of finding success within relationships and careers.
+Gretchen loves to support clients through major life events.
+She strives to create a space to empower clients to move forward.
+Raised by a successful entrepreneurial family, she embraces the challenges and rewards of finding success within relationships and careers.

-Gretchen truly understands the pressures kids, parents, families and professionals face in this community.
-Gretchen’s deeply connected to the North Shore community as an alum of OLPH (Our Lady of Perpetual Help) , Loyola Academy and University of Wisconsin-Madison .
+Gretchen truly understands the pressures kids, parents, families, and professionals face in this community.
+She is deeply connected to the North Shore community as an alum of OLPH (Our Lady of Perpetual Help), Loyola Academy, and the University of Wisconsin-Madison.

 Adolescents & Young Adults

-Gretchen also specializes in counseling for anxiety, depression, self-esteem, parenting, peer issues, emotional regulation, coping skills, communication skills and career counseling.
+Gretchen specializes in counseling for anxiety, depression, self-esteem, parenting, peer issues, emotional regulation, coping skills, communication skills, and career counseling.

 Entrepreneurs and Corporate Professionals

-Gretchen was raised by a successful entrepreneurial family.
-Growing up, she saw the “behind the scenes” look at what it takes to overcome challenges and succeed in the business world.
-In college, Gretchen got an insider look supporting her partner and now husband through a D1 football career at the University of Wisconsin-Madison .
-She understands the different elements that lead to increased success.
-In fact, Gretchen has been published in John Taccarino’s S(Success)-Factor: The Psychological Roots of Success.
-She now loves supporting professionals and creating tailored plans to thrive through challenges.
+Growing up, Gretchen saw what it takes to overcome challenges and succeed in the business world.
+In college, she got an inside view, while supporting her partner and now-husband, through a D1 football career at the University of Wisconsin-Madison.
+She understands the elements that lead to success.
+Gretchen has been published in John Taccarino’s S(Success)-Factor: The Psychological Roots of Success.

-Gretchen is Gottman Level I trained to support couples in all life stages.
-Together, couples strengthen their relationships, rekindle their friendships and learn how to manage conflict better.
-When couples learn to replace negative conflict patterns with positive interactions, they’re able to repair past hurts and create a new, stronger relationship.
+Gretchen is trained, Gottman Level I, to support couples in all life stages.
+She can help couples strengthen their relationships, rekindle their friendships and learn how to manage conflict better.

 More About Gretchen